 RoleName: CSPM

-Once that setup is done, execute the following commands:
+Once that setup is done, do the following:

 aws cloudformation deploy --template-file <path/to/template> --stack-name <stack-name> --capabilities CAPABILITY_NAMED_IAM